 MG&A costs are largely comprised of wage and benefit costs related to our employee base and other administrative expenses.
 Some of these services are provided locally, while others are delivered to our health plans from a centralized location.
 The major centralized functions are claims processing, information systems, finance and accounting and legal and regulatory.
 Locally provided functions include marketing, plan administration and provider relations.
-Included in MG&A expenses are premium taxes for the Washington health plan as the state of Washington assesses taxes based on premium revenue rather than income.
+Included in MG&A expenses are premium taxes for the Washington and (beginning in the second quarter of 2003) Michigan health plans, as those states assess taxes based on premium revenue.